America’s Cup – Day 1 ACWS results and more problems for Ineos Team UK

 Pete Burling on ETNZ gybed at gate 4 and pulled back some distance to close with American Magic as they went into gate 5.

-ETNZ got inside American Magic at the mark to round ahead but then gybed, allowing American Magic to get back control.
+ETNZ got inside American Magic at the mark to round ahead but then gybed, allowing American Magic to sail into better breeze and get back control.

 After a tense final leg Barker and American Magic took a 12 sec victory.